pakal/rsfile/doc/rsfile.rst

 they sometimes rely on castrated implementations, like windows' libc compatibility layer.

-That's why RSFile offers more than a simple interfacing/adaptation layer : it also wraps native file objects (like win32 "Handles"), to ensure a maximal flexibility of the API.
+That's why RSFile offers more than a simple interfacing/adaptation layer : it also wraps native file objects (like windows "Handles"), to ensure a maximal flexibility of the API.

 The main idea behind the design of the API, is that "cross-platform" doesn't mean